motojoe-co-uk/bigspring-light/content/english/_index.md

   - title: Adventure
     images:
       # - images/off-road/image_1.jpg
       - images/off-road/image_2.jpg
       - images/off-road/image_3.jpg
       - images/off-road/image_4.jpg
     content: From an introduction to off-road riding on a BMW R 1200 GS to full days off-road and organised trips.<br/><br/>
-      Hire one of our BMW R 1200 GS off-road prepared bikes or join us on your own bike on one of our Forest Trail days.
+      Hire one of our BMW R 1200 GS off-road prepared bikes or join us on your own bike on one of our Forest Trail days.<br/><br/>
+      Immersive First Aid Training, Camping and Survival Training courses for your next Travel Adventure.
     button:
       enable: true
       label: More info...